jchun3/my-first-project/README.md

 # my-first-project
-Created my first python program that will craete files and have files being sorted based on name.
+Created my first python program that will create files and have files being sorted based on name.